andrewjensen/light-blocks/README.md

 #### Option 1: Docker

 You can find the [adj90/light-blocks](https://hub.docker.com/r/adj90/light-blocks) image on Docker Hub.
+The image is built for multiple processor architectures, including Raspberry Pi!

 Run this command: